ziyi-zhu/ashos/README.md

 # OS1 - Local Conversational AI

-This project is an attempt to recreate some of the experience "OS1" from the movie 'Her', running entirely locally in your browser using transformers.js and featuring direct speech-to-speech interaction.
+This project is an attempt to recreate some of the experience "OS1" from the movie 'Her', running entirely locally in your browser using transformers.js and featuring direct speech-to-text interaction.
 All the while trying to keep it lightweight at a whopping ~2GB of model downloads (which is then cached for future use).

 It was a tough challenge trying to get a small 1B model to work in such a usable way without it hallucinating too much, but giving it guided prompts and a memory bank helped tremedously. **Still, this model is subject to saying nonsense at times and is far from perfect.**